waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn #4830: Calcifer switched in.
 Umbreon used Sand-Attack (failed).
 - Turn #4831: Calcifer used Headbutt (Hit).
 Umbreon used Sand-Attack (Calcifer's accuracy fell).
 - Turn #4833: Selected FIGHT.
-- Turn #4834: Calcifer at 76/76 HP.
+- Turn #4834: Calcifer used Headbutt (Missed).
+Umbreon used Pursuit.
+Calcifer at 70/76 HP.
+- Turn #4835: Selecting FIGHT.
 Using Headbutt.
 Accuracy is lowered.